SudhirAmin/sqlservertools/RDSDiscovery/readme.md

 https://calendly.com/rdstools/30min.

 ## Installation
-1.Download the zip file on c:\ drive
+1. Download the zip file on c:\ drive

-2.extract the zip file on c:\RDSTools
+2. Extract the zip file on c:\RDSTools

-3.Once unzipped it should look like this:
+3. Once unzipped it should look like this:

      C:\RDSTools
      C:\RDSTools\IN